desmosinc/policies/faqs.md

 ## Q. Can I use the Desmos Tools and Activities on my digital learning platform, if I’m providing a class as part of a commercial platform or if I am creating tuition-based asynchronous classes?

-Demsos often allows individual instructors to use Desmos Tools and Activities in connection with (i) instruction via a commercial platform and (ii) tuition-based asynchronous classes, but requires advance written (including via email) permission from Desmos for each such use.
+Desmos often allows individual instructors to use Desmos Tools and Activities in connection with (i) instruction via a commercial platform and (ii) tuition-based asynchronous classes, but requires advance written (including via email) permission from Desmos for each such use.
 In addition to seeking permission, the instructor should provide attribution to Desmos within the course materials.

 If a commercial instructional entity, company, or provider is interested in permission to use Desmos across their entire digital platform, or across curricula taught by the entity’s entire teaching faculty of said curricula, then a formal licensing agreement with Desmos is required.